Low brow and vulgar? Micro dramas shake up China's film industry, aim for Hollywood

 By Antoni Slodkowski

-ZHENGZHOU, China, Sept 21 - On a film set that resembles the medieval castle of a Chinese lord, Zhu Jian is busy disrupting the world's second-largest movie industry.
+ZHENGZHOU, China -On a film set that resembles the medieval castle of a Chinese lord, Zhu Jian is busy disrupting the world's second-largest movie industry.

 The 69-year-old actor is playing the patriarch of a wealthy family celebrating his birthday with a lavish banquet.
 But unbeknownst to either of them, the servant in the scene is his biological granddaughter.